drewdeponte/octopusci/README.markdown

 Octopsuci fills this gap by providing intelligent multi-branch queueing and multi-server job distribution.
 Beyond that it provides a solid continous integration server that is trivial to get setup and running.
-A number of the concepts used in Octopusci are pulled from [Continuous Delivery](http://continuousdelivery.com/), [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html) as well as Scott Chacon's post on the
+A number of the concepts used in OctopusCI are pulled from [Continuous Delivery](http://continuousdelivery.com/), [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html) as well as Scott Chacon's post on the